diku-dk/SysDev/Readme.md

 able to make the code more modular and maintainable.

-We would like to hold a list of patients and everytime we add a patient we would like to show the updated list in the output window.
+We would like to hold a list of patients and everytime we add a patient we would like to show the updated list in the output window - including the patients age.

 Let us introduce a Patient class to hold the information about the Patients:
 (Put the Patient class in its own file Patient.py)